heimdali/heimdali/doc/develop.rst

 --------------------

 As before, the Conda environment is used.
-Moreover, because Heimdali has been built in `heidamli/build` and is not installed (development mode), we need to specified all the pathes to CMake.
+Moreover, because Heimdali has been built in `heimdali/build` and is not installed (development mode), we need to specified all paths to CMake.

 .. code-block:: bash